 \ The gross project density is consistent with the City of Colton Very Low-Density Residential designation density at 2.0 dwelling units per acre or less.
 However, due to the clustering of lots, individual residential Planning Areas densities are outside the density range associated with the Very Low-Density Residential designation.
 The project does not exceed the maximum number of underlying General Plan dwelling units allowed.

-2.4 Parks and Recreation
+2.4 Open Space, Parks and Recreation, and Roadways

-A total of 91.0 acres of RDP are conserved for open space and recreation.
-The recreational opportunities included within RDP are briefly described below:
+Approximately 122 acres of RDP are conserved for open space and recreation.
+The open space and recreational opportunities included within RDP are briefly described below:

 Loop Road Parkway